HLR/DomiKnowS/docs/OVERVIEW_USER.md

 ```

-here enters the reader. the reader, is a python iterable and each instance of it is a dictionary with the preliminary information for a single datapoint (preliminary means that these inital properties will be used later to produce other properties).
+here enters the reader. the reader is a python iterable and each instance of it is a dictionary with the preliminary information for a single datapoint (preliminary means that these initial properties will be used later to produce other properties).
 ```python
 reader = make_reader(file_address="data/WIQA_AUG/train.jsonl")
 >>> print(reader[0])